Are Political Contributions Tax Deductible?

-Updated for tax year 2017.
+Updated for tax year 2022.

 The short answer?
 No.

-And the same goes for a business return.
+The same goes for a business return.
 In most cases, political contributions are not considered a viable business expense and therefore are nondeductible.

 How do I know if donations to a charity are tax deductible?

-Only contributions to 501(c)(3) organizations are tax deductible.
+Only contributions to 501(c)(3) organizations are tax-deductible.
 These nonprofits have been designated as charitable organizations by the IRS.

-To help clarify any confusion, specific details regarding the type of IRS organization and whether donations are tax-deductible should be clearly stated by the charity.
+To help clarify any confusion, specific details regarding the type of IRS organization and whether charity donations are tax-deductible should be clearly stated by the charity.